 Elotes have a corn-like shape and are filled with butter-based cream.
 The dough is aromatic due to cinnamon and ground anise in its composition.
 The filling also contains cinnamon and a bit of orange for the touch of zestiness, plus they’re coated in granulated sugar.

 Conchas are top-notch in popularity with their brioche-like texture.
 They are cloudy-soft and coated in sugar with vanilla or chocolate flavor.
 Those are round and shell patterned; they can be in any color you want.
-Add a few drops of food dye to the dough, making them perfect as part of the holiday and party table.
+Add a few drops of food dye to the dough, making it perfect as part of the holiday and party table.

 Mantecadas or Magdalenas